-Seattle middle school student competes in National Spelling Bee
+Seattle middle-school student competes in National Spelling Bee

-An eighth grade student at Seattle’s Lakeside Middle School is a quarterfinalist in the Scripps National Spelling Bee.
+An eighth-grade student at Seattle’s Lakeside Middle School is a quarterfinalist in the Scripps National Spelling Bee.

-Sanchali Bohacek is the only kid from Washington competing this week in the national spelling bee.
+Sanchali Bohacek is the only student from Washington competing this week in the national spelling contest.
 She rose to the national competition after winning the spelling bee at Lakeside in February and then winning the King/Snohomish County Regional Spelling Bee.

-54 spellers, including Bohacek, are competing Wednesday in the quarterfinals, which began at 5 a.m Pacific Time.
-39 will advance to the semifinals, which begin at 11:30 a.m.
+The 54 spellers, including Bohacek, are competing Wednesday in the quarterfinals, which began at 5 a.m.
+Pacific Time.
+Some 39 will advance to the semifinals, which begin at 11:30 a.m.

 The finals will take place Thursday at 5 p.m. to determine who will take home the Scripps Cup.

-Bohacek is the leader of her school’s book club and a reporter for her school newspaper, according to her bio on the spelling bee website.
+Bohacek is the leader of her school’s book club and a reporter for her school newspaper, according to her bio on the bee website.

 When she was 12, Bohacek had her writing published in the American Library of Poetry’s 2021 poetry collection.

-She enjoys reading, skiing and singing, and she recently taught herself to crochet through watching Youtube videos, her bio said.
+She enjoys reading, skiing and singing, and she recently taught herself to crochet through watching YouTube videos, her bio said.

 Bohacek is a Taylor Swift fan, and her favorite book is “The House of the Spirits” by Isabel Allende.